PreziosiRaffaele/apex-course/modules/declarative-vs-programmatic.md

 ---

-## 5. Examples of Functionality (Flows vs. Code)

-Examples of functionality that might be implemented in **flows**:

-- Simple record automation (create/update related records).
-- Field updates and notifications based on straightforward conditions.
-- Guided user processes (screen flows) with limited branching.
-- Simple approval routing based on field values.

-Examples where **code** may be more appropriate:

-- Complex multi-step orchestrations with branching and error recovery.
-- Heavy calculation engines.
-- Reusable business services consumed by LWC, APIs, and triggers.
-- High-volume data operations (e.g. nightly jobs, mass data updates).

----

-## 6. There Is No Simple Rule of Thumb
+## 5. There Is No Simple Rule of Thumb

 There is **no single golden rule** that automatically tells you whether to choose declarative or programmatic tooling.

 Since declarative tools are designed to be easy to use, they are often the **first choice** for many use cases.
-Document when you choose programmatic tools.
+Document the reasons for choosing programmatic tools.

-### 6.1 Key decision criteria
+### 5.1 Key decision criteria

 When deciding between declarative vs. programmatic, consider: